The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Analysis in the hyperboloidal domain

 This leads us to, regarding \eqref{eq7b-16-dec-2023},

-This $L^2$ bound, though a bit weaker than \cite[Proposition~7.1]{PLF-YM-two}, is still satisfactory.
-The key is that whenever the power of the weight $(s/t)$ is a negative constant, one can always extract a additional $(s/t)$ decay when doing quadratic estimates.
+This $L^2$ bound, though a bit weaker than the one in~\cite[Proposition~7.1]{PLF-YM-two}, is still satisfactory for our purpose.
+The key is that whenever the power of the weight $(s/t)$ is a negative constant, we can always ``extract'' an additional decay in $(s/t)$ when doing quadratic estimates.
 See an example in the proof of \cite[Lemma~7.7]{PLF-YM-two}.